godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 .. figure:: img/lifebar_tutorial_number_animation_messed_up.gif

-   The animation is smooth but the number is broken
+   The animation is smooth, but the number is broken

 We can fix both problems by rounding out ``animated_health``.
 Use a local variable named ``round_value`` to store the rounded